Lesstat/dijkstra-performance-study/readme.md

 ## Stopping when the target node is reached

 All the previous implementations had been one to all queries.
-If we stop after the destination node is pulled out of the heap, we do improve the algorithm asymptotically but have large improvements on "short" queries (as in the distance is smalled compared to the graph diameter).
+If we stop after the destination node is pulled out of the heap, we do not improve the algorithm asymptotically but have large improvements on "short" queries (as in the distance is smalled compared to the graph diameter).
 The runtime was reduced between 5% and 90% in my benchmarks for the implementation under tag